Start Your Search

 - Coordinates: 5/27/2019, 08:30 AM - 10:00 AM, Main Stage 2

-Health Care and eHealth in the Age of False News and AI (ID 560)
+Health Care and eHealth in the Age of False News and AI (Now Available) (ID 560)

 Timothy Caulfield wrote a powerful critique of ill informed celebrities reshaping public opinion on health and health care.
 He titled his book Gwyneth Paltrow is Wrong About Everything.
 Professor Caulfield has 30,991 twitter followers.
 Gwyneth Paltrow’s has 2.9 million twitter followers.